FENIX-Platform/fenix-ui-dashboard/README.md

 FENIX dashboard composes dynamically the FENIX process to be use to retrieve the data for each dashboard item.
 The FENIX process composition is based on the nature (`typeof`) of `item.filterFor`: if it is defined as array or as object.

+> The request is actually performed by FENIX Bridge, using the process created by the FENIX dashboard

 ## `item.filterFor` as array

 + `dashboard.preProcess`